TrainerHol/RemakePlaceAutoupdater/README.md

 This updater is provided as-is for the ReMakeplace community.
 Use at your own risk.
 Feel free to modify and distribute.

 ---

+> **Note**: Portable executables are available for advanced users who prefer not to install software.
+These run directly without requiring installation.